Civil-Service-Human-Resources/lpg-development-environment/README.md

 The main difference between the regular branches and `idt-feature-LC-XXX-local-development` branch for the NodeJS applications are the correction of the endpoints to the `develop.learn.civilservice.gov.uk` domain. **However**, these endpoints are overidden within the environment variables for the dev-env project regardless.

 There is also an IntelliJ run configuration in the `idt-feature-LC-XXX-local-development` branch which can be used to conveniently attach to the running Node process in Google Chrome.

+### Learning Catalogue

+The learning catalogue application will not start correctly unless Elasticsearch is **fully** up.
+There is a `wait-for-it.sh` but sometimes even this doesn't catch the timing correctly.
+If learning catalogue fails to start, simply run `docker-compose restart learning-catalogue`

 #### Learning Locker